dbgate/dbgate.github.io/about.md

 As I was unable to increase sales enough to make development of these tools profitable, I decided to cempletely abandon this effort.

 Primary reason, why I started to develop DbGate, is to survive my know-how about database tools, and substantialize into modern, usable and open-source database tool.
-Of course, I am trying to assure some financial backing, I realize, that it will be very hard, maybe not possible, to cover full development expenses with this backing.
+Of course, I am trying to assure some financial backing, I realize, that it will be very hard, maybe not possible, to cover full development expenses with [Open collective sponsoring](https://opencollective.com/dbgate).

 My plans doesn't include anything like creating Professional or Ultimate paid editition, I want to try keep full DbGate as free and open source software.
 I can't promise, that I will maintain this software forever, but currently I am commited to make DbGate yet a bit better, even without proper financial backing.